A little basic information about pain:

 The system can become overactive as well.
 A system error could result in the sending of too many pain impulses to the brain.
 A pinch will feel like tearing your skin and a tap feels like a knockout punch.
 The explanation may be that too many nerve endings have been activated and they all send impulses to the brain, overwhelming it.
 Another reason may be that the pain gates cannot close and stop the message from being registered in the brain or that the brain is hypersensitive to these impulses.
 Yet another explanation may be that the nerve endings are located in the outermost layer of the skin and therefore pick up too many signals.

-Basically, there is much we do not know about pain, research is, however, attempting to uncover more about how it works.
+Basically, there is much we do not know about pain and thereby painful intercourse, research is, however, attempting to uncover more about how it works.